 The countries are:

-Germany: (the Green line) A smooth line.
-The Germans spend a relative long amount of time planning how to implement what needs to be done.
+Germany: (the Green line) Project management in Germany: A smooth line.
+The Germans spend a relatively long amount of time planning how to implement what needs to be done.
 Typically Anglo Saxon cultures could wonder if the German actually does anything.
 If the German then replies: “I’m planning!”; The Americans/Brits could reply: “Planning?
 What good is that for?”.

 Dutch: (the curly Blue line) This might look contradictory, but it actually is not.
 It shows the Dutch’ need for consensus and for so-called “Growing Insight” (voortschrijdend inzicht).
 This gives the Dutch the possibility to come back to an earlier decision made.
 Something that drives all the other cultures mentioned mad.

 “With this international project, I get what I ask for, but I don’t get what I want”.

 Is International Project Management Simple?

 Of course, the above image is an over-simplification of international project management.
 But at the core, it comes pretty close to the truth.

 In addition, you can observe that all cultures mentioned do come together after the same amount of time (at the same point).
 This is to illustrate that one way of working is not better, it is just different!

 What did I miss?
 Comments?
 Leave them at the end of this post